The belle of bluff country

 There's always something going on at night, too: plays at the Commonweal, and often music and dancing at the Sons of Norway hall, a homey nook near Sylvan Park.

 Four miles west of town, touring musicians perform in the 250-seat auditorium at Eagle Bluff Environmental Learning Center.

 On gray days, tourists take shorter bike rides, then hit the shops on Parkway Avenue.
-They sell housewares, antiques, jewelry, imported clothing and gifts, and if you're lucky, you can find locally made Amish cashew crunch at Amish Experience.
+They sell housewares, antiques, jewelry, imported clothing and gifts, and if you're lucky, you can find locally made Amish cashew crunch.

 Another local delicacy is Spring Grove soda, in lemon sour, strawberry, black cherry, orange, grape, root beer and cream.
 You can buy ice-cold bottles of it, along with locally grown cheese, meat, eggs and produce.

 There's no question that downtown Lanesboro is a very nice place to be.
 But, as busy as its streets are, most people take themselves elsewhere, for Lanesboro is just ground zero for explorers.